juagargi/scion/doc/protocols/scion-header.rst

   I.e. :math:`\text{CurrHF} \lt \text{HFCount}`

 If the packet is valid, we continue to validate the current Hop Field.
+Depending on ``R``, ingress and egress in the packet actually represent the opposite (for forwarding purposes).
 The current hop field is located at `Offset(COLIBRI_header) + Len(TS) + Len(InfoField) + CurrHF` :math:`\times 8`: